-This comprehensive set of lessons and activities will introduce your students to the basic principles of environmental science through an introductory discussion of scientific processes, economics, and environmental policy.
-Human impacts on the environment are interwoven through each lesson to provide students with a good basis for any environmental science or APES course.
+This comprehensive environmental science unit will introduce your students to the basic principles of environmental science through an introductory discussion of scientific processes, economics, and environmental policy.
+Human impacts on the environment are interwoven through each lesson to provide students with a good basis for any high school environmental science or AP Environmental Science course.
 A PowerPoint, guided notes, web-quests, doodle notes, activities, extension pages, and assessments are all included in this unit.
 All student pages come in both PRINT and DIGITAL versions for efficient use in class or through distance learning.

 ➤PLEASE NOTE: This unit is also included in my FULL ENVIRONMENTAL SCIENCE CURRICULUM.

 - 8 Teacher Planning Pages (standards document, editable daily pacing guide, differentiation ideas for student interest, ability, and learning environment)

 - 1 PowerPoint (55 editable slides- highly visual and fully animated)

 - 7 pages of Cornell Notes (both fill-in-the-blank and editable versions included)